-Inspection of tour operators (or tour companies) to ensure that they comply with visitor safety and environmental standards and recommendations.
+Inspect tour operators (or tour companies) to ensure they comply with visitor safety and environmental standards and recommendations.

-Construction of larger wastewater treatment plants to cope with a large number of tourists.
+Construction of larger wastewater treatment plants to cope with many tourists.

-Dock and reef taxes are collected by the government, this means that Cancun Sailing does not receive or keep this money.
+The government collects Dock and reef taxes, meaning Cancun Sailing does not receive or keep this money.